SiX Executive Risk Insurance Program

 As a firm that works primarily with members of the alternative asset management community, we understand the frustrations that occur in a typical arrangement.
 Private equity and venture capital firms want to make sure that their portfolio companies have appropriate protection, but don’t want to spend time evaluating all of the policies across their portfolio.
 Portfolio companies want to secure good coverage at a fair price.
 They want to benefit from the potential buying power of the Sponsor, but they also want to work with a broker that they know and trust.
-Brokers want to provide their clients with great coverage and service.
-They don’t want to spend all of their time negotiating esoteric coverage terms across multiple insurance carriers.
+Brokers want to provide their clients with great coverage and service without having to spend considerable time negotiating esoteric coverage terms across multiple insurance carriers.

 Historically, the D&O insurance market has resisted standardization of its policy forms.
 With the exception of very large corporations and sophisticated financial institutions, the ideal D&O contract for companies within broad categories (e.g., public, private, public debt; healthcare, energy, technology industries) is essentially the same.
-Working with leading law firm D&O practice groups, Vanbridge has developed a common manuscript form for portfolio company D&O insurance that has been accepted by four A-rated insurance carriers.
+Working with leading law firm D&O practice groups, Vanbridge has developed a common manuscript form for portfolio company D&O insurance that has been accepted by five A rated insurance carriers.

-The SiX platform has performed extremely well over the last six years and is currently providing coverage to over 1,000 portfolio companies backed by over 120 different PE/VC funds.
+The SiX platform has performed extremely well over the last 10 years and is currently providing coverage to over 3,500 portfolio companies backed by over 200 different PE/VC funds.
 Some of the program’s key benefits and features include:

 Common Form – Negotiated in conjunction with leading law firm’s D&O practice groups, the common form provides for the breadth of coverage that leading private equity and venture capital firms seek.
 The form is renegotiated as necessary following a full legal review to ensure that it provides best-in-class coverage.
 With a common form, consistency of coverage is a given.
 When policies are purchased through the SiX program, you only need to know price, retention and added terms (if any) because everything else is the same.